VU-PINK/Darkness-Unleashed/README.md

 # Darkness Unleashed

 ## Tutorial
-Download the files and add them to your Mods folder --> go to: Darkness Unleashed/ext/shared/settings --> choose desired Presets
+ 1. Download the files and add them to your Mods folder
+ 2. Go to: Darkness-Unleashed-live/ext/shared/settings --> choose desired Presets
---> add Darkness-Unleashed-live to your ModList.txt --> Enjoy! <3
+ 3. add Darkness-Unleashed-live to your ModList.txt --> Enjoy! <3

 ## Info
 The true dark night mod and more!